-Indian English uses the Indian numbering system, including 'one lakh' for a hundred thousand, 'ten lakh' for a million, and 'one crore' for ten million.
+Indian English has some numbers which aren't used in other dialects of English: 'one lakh' is a hundred thousand, 'ten lakh' is a million, and 'one crore' is ten million.

 Over 2500 words and phrases, across 60+ topics covering everyday situations